LivePersonInc/developer-center/pages/newdocuments/Agent Experience & Bots/Messaging Agent SDK/overview.md

 ### Getting Started

-To access the Messaging Agent SDK, [click here.](https://github.com/LivePersonInc/node-agent-sdk)
+To access the Messaging Agent SDK, [click here.](https://github.com/LivePersonInc/node-agent-sdk).
+Below you can find an overview video describing bots, LiveEngage and the benefits of using them on top of our platform.